adaliszk/web-toolbox/packages/typescript-testing/README.md

 ### Versioning

-Since this is a meta-package, the versioning reflect its main provided package, in this case `vitest`.
+Since this is a meta-package, the versioning reflect its main provided package, in this case `typescript`.
 However, only the Major and Minor versions are kept in sync.
 The Patch is used to bump the meta-package.